Rebecca E. Clayton

 Adjunct Professor of Law

 Rebecca Clayton is an experienced and accomplished corporate attorney, with significant expertise in corporate and financial law, corporate governance, intellectual property, and nonprofit organizations.
-During her more than 18 years of practice, Clayton has demonstrated the ability to counsel executives/leaders in a broad range of organizations—from large public companies to grassroots nonprofit organizations—in successful strategic planning and execution.
+Throughout her practice, Clayton has demonstrated the ability to counsel executives/leaders in a broad range of organizations—from large public companies to grassroots nonprofit organizations—in successful strategic planning and execution.
 She has an abiding commitment to community and education, and regularly gives presentations and participates in panels and workshops on matters such as business law, intellectual property, and nonprofit organizations.

 Clayton also served as a legal advocate with the Hale & Dorr Legal Services Center (now WilmerHale Legal Services Center) in Jamaica Plain, Massachusetts while she was in law school.
-She has consistently been engaged in community service, including through her work with the Philadelphia Futures mentoring program, the Philadelphia Volunteer Lawyers for the Arts, and as a trustee for Cornerstone Christian Academy, an independent school for children in kindergarten through eighth grades.
+She has consistently been engaged in community service, including through her work with the Philadelphia Futures mentoring program, the Philadelphia Volunteer Lawyers for the Arts, and serving as a trustee of Cornerstone Christian Academy, an independent school for children in kindergarten through eighth grade, and as a trustee of The Christopher Ludwick Foundation.

 Clayton earned her B.A. in Ethics, Politics and Economics from Yale University and her J.D. from Harvard Law School.